 The Bank is a federally chartered savings association.
-As such, the Bank is subject to regulation, supervision and examination by the Office of the Comptroller of the Currency of the U.S. Treasury (the "OCC"), which is its primary regulator, and by the CFPB.
+As such, the Bank is subject to regulation, supervision and examination by the OCC, which is its primary regulator, and by the CFPB.
 In addition, the Bank, as an insured depository institution, is supervised by the FDIC.
-For a discussion of the specific regulations related to our business see " Regulation-Regulation Relating to Our Business" of this Form 10-K Report.